 This newly created food experience (the former South Arcade) introduces a more flavorful and elevated Chicago dining experience to Navy Pier.
-In a newly created expansive communal dining area, complete with unrestricted views of the waterfront and skyline and Wi-Fi access, guests will be able to choose from a number of enticing food options.
+This expansive communal dining area, complete with unrestricted views of the waterfront and skyline and Wi-Fi access, offers guests number of enticing food options.

 A new stormwater management system incorporates the latest green infrastructure advancements into the aesthetic design.
 Utilizing best management practices (BMPs) defined by the United States Environmental Protection Agency, the system improves the quality of Navy Pier’s stormwater runoff and controls its volume by capturing and filtering stormwater through trees and tree tubs, collecting surface runoff through permeable pavements and native landscape plantings and passing it through bioinfiltration basins before directing it to an underground storage cistern for reuse as irrigation.

 New lake pavilions eliminate commercial clutter on the Pier and open up vistas to Lake Michigan and the length of South Dock by organizing boat ticketing and other concessions.
 In addition to providing shade and wind protection, their simplicity and strong architectural silhouettes reflect the lake onto the dock to enhance connection to the water.